GfellerLab/EPIC-ATAC/README.md

     cell-types are not present in the bulk samples or in low proportions and that no open regions specific to these cell-types were detected when performing peak calling at the bulk level.
-High proportions of these cell-types predicted by EPICATAC should be considered with caution.
+High proportions of these cell-types predicted by EPIC-ATAC should be considered with caution.

 ##### What is the meaning of the error message telling that none of the marker peaks are in common with the bulk data?